rishab-1903/expense-tracker/README.md

-# 💸 Personal Expense Tracker (Flask App)
+# Personal Expense Tracker (Flask App)

-A simple web app to track your personal expenses — add, categorize, and visualize your spending using a clean dashboard.
+A simple web app to track your personal expenses — add, categorize, and visualize your spending using dashboard.

 ---

-## 🚀 Features
+##  Features

-- 🔐 User Registration & Login
+-  User Registration & Login
-- ➕ Add and manage your **expenses**
+-  Add and manage your **expenses**
-- 📂 Create custom **expense categories**
+-  Create custom **expense categories**
-- 📊 Visual summary with an interactive **bar chart**
+-  Visual summary with an interactive **bar chart**
-- 📱 Clean, responsive UI (Bootstrap-based)
+-  Clean, responsive UI (Bootstrap-based)

 ---